 So When Would Someone Have To Pay Capital Gains Taxes?

 Last week I had the pleasure of meeting a new client who was referred to me by her financial advisor.
 The woman scheduled the meeting as the Power of Attorney for her parents, who are both in memory care assisted living.

 Back in 2016, Mom and Dad quitclaimed their house to her and her sister.
 Those who know about the 5-year look-back rule are probably thinking, “Great!
 It’s now 2022, so the house is the daughters’ free and clear.”
 But of course, if that were the end of the story, I probably wouldn’t be including it in this article.

 Related Post: Gift Tax Exemption And Medicaid Vlog

-And although the house is theirs free and clear to sell and do what they want with since their parents gifted it to them more than five years ago, the daughters will incur substantial capital gains income taxes.
+The house is technically theirs free and clear to sell and do what they want with.
+But, since their parents gifted it to them more than five years ago, the daughters will incur substantial capital gains income taxes.

 As explained above, every homeowner is entitled to a capital gains exemption of up to $250,000 for their primary residence if they owned and lived in it for more than two years in the five-year period immediately prior to the sale.

-This means that if you bought a house in 1960 for $10,000, as these parents did, and then owned it and lived in it for at least two years and then sold it for $250,000 in 2022, you would not owe any capital gains taxes because the gain of $240,000 is less than the exemption you are entitled to.
+This means that if you bought a house in 1960 for $10,000, as these parents did.
+Then owned it and lived in it for at least two years.
+And then sold it for $250,000 in 2022, you would not owe any capital gains taxes because the gain of $240,000 is less than the exemption you are entitled to.